ethanbradley/nihpc-documentation/docs/Connecting to Kelvin2.md

 To enhance the security of your Kelvin2 account, you are now requested to enable Multi-Factor Authentication (MFA).
 This involves a one-time activation process and then entering the verification code provided by your authenticator application on your mobile device (e.g. Microsoft Authenticator) every time you connect.

+For a step by step guide on how to set up MFA, Please see our [set up video.](https://www.youtube.com/watch?v=s_ikzufVRgw)

 #### Enabling Multi-Factor Authentication

 To enable Multi-Factor Authentication (MFA):